 An undersea robot will enable the capture of lionfish from areas not easily reachable by people.

-On April 19, 2017, RSE will be in Bermuda to unveil a functional design prototype of an affordable robot that will enable the mass capture of lionfish below depths reachable by sport divers, where the population expands unchecked.
-At the same time, RSE will launch a crowdfunding campaign to support the final development of the robot as well as resources to bring it to market in scale.
+On April 19, 2017, RSE traveled to Bermuda to unveil a functional design prototype of an affordable robot that enables the capture of lionfish below depths reachable by sport divers, where the population expands unchecked.
+At the same time, RSE launched a crowdfunding campaign to support the final development of the robot as well as resources to bring it to market in scale.

-Later in the evening, we will also be participating in the 11th Hour Racing #EatLionfish Chefs' Throwdown at the National Museum of Bermuda.
-In addition to robotics, the Throwdown will feature six celebrity chefs representing the six nations and teams competing in the America’s Cup - with Rob Ruiz as executive chef, they will serve up lionfish delicacies, a sustainable and delectable seafood choice.
+RSE also participated in the 11th Hour Racing #EatLionfish Chefs' Throwdown at the National Museum of Bermuda.
+In addition to robotics, the Throwdown featured six celebrity chefs representing the six nations and teams competing in the America’s Cup - with Rob Ruiz as executive chef.
+They served up lionfish delicacies as a sustainable and delectable seafood choice.